 How does the autolyse technique effect stretch and folds?

 So, it all depends!
-Having an autolyse doesn't necessarily mean I need more or fewer stretch and fold sets, but it does start the dough at a stronger state from the start.
+Having an autolyse doesn't necessarily mean I need more or fewer stretch and fold sets, but it starts the dough at a stronger state.

 And judging by the level of fermentation in the dough, it won't be long!↩